How does a good neighbor become a Journey's End Volunteer?

-If you have what it takes to be a Journey's End volunteer, please select from any of the orientation dates listed here, or call or email for more information.
-Our Volunteer Manager, Bryana DiFonzo, can be reached at firstname.lastname@example.org or (716) 882-4963 x210.
+If you have what it takes to be a Journey's End volunteer, please select from any of the orientation dates listed here, or call or email for more information or to make a reservation for orientation.
+Our Volunteer Manager, Bryana DiFonzo, can be reached at email@example.com or (716) 882-4963 x210.

 Journey's End offers a wide array of opportunities for individuals, groups, and families to make a difference.
 Through our Volunteer Services department, college students, church groups, professionals, retirees, and other good neighbors can provide organizational support and direct services to refugees.